-Note 1: In this section, options printed in Bold are default settings.
+Note 1: Options printed in Bold are default settings.

 Note 2: <F3> is used to load optimal default settings. <F4> is used to save the settings and exit the setup utility.

 How To Change the Configuration Data

 The configuration data that determines the system parameters may be changed by entering the AMI BIOS Setup utility.
 This Setup utility can be accessed by pressing <Delete> at the appropriate time during system boot.